lambdaclass/engineering_residency/projects/rust_lc3_vm.md

 The VM has has several opcodes and a memory model that must be respected.

 One of the common pitfalls is to implement too much before having proper integration tests.
-Another common pitfall is to test opcode functionality individually but not how they work togethe in a real program.
+Another common pitfall is to test opcode functionality individually, but not how they work together in a real program.

 As always, try to keep the code simple and do not overengineer the solution.